-An identifier is a string of characters (up to 256 characters in length) used to identify all first-class “named” objects in Snowflake:
+An identifier is a string of characters (up to 256 characters in length) used to identify first-class Snowflake “named” objects, including table columns:

-- Identifiers are specified at object creation time and then are referenced in queries and other DDL/DML statements.
+Identifiers are specified at object creation time and then are referenced in queries and DDL/DML statements.

-Object identifiers must be unique within the context of the “parent” object:
+Object identifiers, often simply referred to as object names, must be unique within the context of the object type and the “parent” object:

-- For account objects (users, roles, warehouses, databases, etc.), identifiers must be unique across the entire account.
+Identifiers for account objects (users, roles, warehouses, databases, etc.) must be unique across the entire account.